killfill/go-bro/README.md

 It doesnt save any state, so does not depends on any database or store.
 Should be easy to extend to add other services.
 Can be run as you like.
 Running it as a common CF app does work too.

-Just need to setup 2 files:
-* **config.json** file
-* **catalog.json** file

 It doesnt matter if the services are managed manually or by [Bosh](http://bosh.cloudfoundry.org/), clustered or not.
 Just need to be accesible by the CF Controller and DEA...

 ### Support multiple services

-The idea is to support multiple services like PostgreSQL or MySQL.
+The idea is to support multiple services, currently works for PostgreSQL and MySQL

-Currently works on: PostgreSQL

 It does support multiple instances of services too, so for example you can have one shared database cluster, and another dedicated one possible faster.